allthingstalk/nodejs-client-examples/intel/troubleshooting.md

 - run do_ota
 - Done!

-## When I reboot the Edison it crashes my OSX machine and it foreces a restart
+## When I reboot the Edison it crashes my OSX machine and it forces a restart
 This is a strange issue which is hard to pin point...
 We found it occurs only when you have a micro usb cable connected for the file system along with no power supply.
 Connect a power supply or remove the filesystem whilst you reboot.